 As a result, a file called example.txt is created with the following content:

 This is a test

-Now if you’d like each word appear on a separate line, just write the line break character ‘\n’ after writing a string to the file.
-For example:
+If you want to have each word appear on a separate line, write the line break character ‘\n’ after writing a string to the file.

 words = ["This", "is", "a", "test"] with open("example.txt", "w") as f: for word in words: f.write(word) f.write("\n")